 You will also notice how each plate highlights the fruits and vegetables in season, with your plate resembling a harvest basket albeit artfully.

 Here are some Costa Rican food recipes we believe you should try to cook at home.

 If you translate this Spanish name to English, you will get “spotted rooster.”

 Does it make sense?

-If you get the colorfulness of having spotted characteristics, you will get why this Spanish dish is named as such.
+If you get the colorfulness of having spotted characteristics, you will get why this Spanish dish is named like this.

 Gallo pinto is one of the traditional Costa Rican food recipes that everyone knows.
 Simply put, it is the national dish of Costa Rica.

-Basically, it is rice and beans that are stir fried together and is also widely eaten in the country of Nicaragua.
-This combination is mixed with red bell peppers, cilantro, onions and Salsa Lizano.
+Basically, it is rice and beans that are stir-fried together and are also widely eaten in Nicaragua.
+This combination is mixed with red bell peppers, cilantro, onions, and Salsa Lizano.